 - Grind it together till it turns into a smooth creamy paste.
 Even you may use 2-3 tbsp of water if needed.

-- Restaurant-style or street style Green chutney is ready, serve it with any Indian snacks or starter.
+- Green chutney is ready, serve it with any Indian snacks or starter.

-- In this chutney, must use coriander leaves with stems but only use mint leaves, not the stems.
+- For making this hari chutney, must use coriander leaves along with its stems but only use mint leaves, not the stems.

-- You may replace lemon juice with dry mango powder or Aam chur powder.
+- You may replace lemon juice with dry mango powder or Aam chur powder too.
 Or even you may use both for a little more tanginess.

 - Even for making a more quick version of this recipe, you may use chaat masala instead of dry roasted cumin powder.